Student Activities

 International Thespian Society #3779

-Faculty Sponsor: Mr. Brock
+Faculty Adviser: Mr. Brock

 Mission Statement: I promise to uphold the aims and ideals of the International Thespian Society.
 I am a student of theatre and excellence is my ideal.
 I promise to perform my part as well as I can; to accept praise and criticism with grace; to cooperate with my fellow Thespians and work for the good of the troupe; and to share my love of theatre.